antonhornquist/grrr-rb/README.md

 Requires [scext-rb](http://github.com/antonhornquist/scext-rb).

-This code has been developed and tested in JRuby 9.1.6.0.
-Test cases work in Ruby 2.2.3 since they are not dependent on Java.
+This code has been developed and tested in Ruby 2.3.3 and JRuby 9.1.6.0.
+Grrr::ScreenGrid only works for JRuby.

 ## License